Ay-sha-07/byers-wall/README.md

 # Joyce’s Alphabet Wall ✨

-A state-based communication system inspired by Stranger Things
+A Stranger Things–inspired communication system

-Joyce’s Alphabet Wall reimagines the iconic Stranger Things communication method as a web-based system where two separate worlds communicate through shared state, not messages.
+Joyce’s Alphabet Wall is a web-based system where two separate worlds communicate through a shared alphabet wall.

-The Upside Down cannot speak, type, or send text.
+The Upside Down cannot speak or send messages.
-It can only apply force to letters.
+It can only interact by selecting letters.
-The Real World reconstructs meaning from the letters that react.
+The Real World sees letters light up and reconstructs meaning one letter at a time.

 ---

-## Team Details
+## Basic Details

 Team Name: Byte Me

 Team Members
-Aleesha S Boby – School of Engineering, CUSAT
+Aleesha S Boby – SOE, CUSAT
-Hannah Achu John – School of Engineering, CUSAT
+Hannah Achu John – SOE, CUSAT
-Ayisha Muhammed – School of Engineering, CUSAT
+Ayisha Muhammed – SOE, CUSAT

 ---

-## Project Overview
+## Inspiration

-Inspired by Stranger Things, Joyce’s Alphabet Wall is a symbolic communication system built around a single shared object: an alphabet wall.

-Two distinct worlds exist.

--The Upside Down
-Cannot send messages directly
-Can only interact by selecting letters

--The Real World
-Cannot see the sender
-Can only observe letters lighting up

-Communication happens one letter at a time, through state changes, not text.
+Inspired by the Stranger Things alphabet wall, where communication happens through indirect interaction with a shared physical object rather than direct messaging.

 ---

-## The Problem

-Most communication systems assume direct visibility, shared language, and explicit messaging.

-But what if two entities cannot see or hear each other and can only interact through a shared structure?

-Traditional messaging fails under such constraints.
+## What it does

+Provides a state-based communication system where one side selects letters and the other side interprets glowing letters to form meaning.

 ---

-## The Solution

-Joyce’s Alphabet Wall introduces state-based communication.

-A 26-letter alphabet grid exists in both worlds.
-The Upside Down can only select letters.
-The Real World can only observe which letters glow.

-Meaning is reconstructed visually, letter by letter.
+## How we built it

+Built as a web application with a shared alphabet grid.
+Letter states are synchronized in real time using Firebase to reflect interactions across both worlds.

 ---

-## How It Works

-Shared State
-A real-time alphabet wall with letter states synced using Firebase.

-Upside Down
-Applies force to letters.
-Cannot see the Real World.
-Cannot send messages.

-Real World
-Watches letters glow.
-Interprets meaning from the sequence.

-Communication happens through state change, not direct data exchange.
+## Challenges we ran into

+Designing communication without direct messaging, maintaining real-time synchronization, and ensuring interactions remained simple and constrained.

 ---

-## Why This Matters
+## Accomplishments that we're proud of

+Successfully recreated indirect communication using only shared state and interaction, closely mirroring the original inspiration.

+---

+## What we learned

-The project explores indirect communication systems, constraint-based interaction design, and how meaning can emerge purely from shared state.
+Learned about real-time state synchronization, constraint-based interaction design, and building meaning through minimal interfaces.

-Sometimes, the message isn’t sent.
-It’s discovered.
+---

+## What's next for Joyce’s Alphabet Wall

+Adding multi-user support, improving visual feedback, and exploring other symbolic communication systems.